tzvikif/ObisidianVault/Inbox/rdcmTrustAI.md

 send embedding omitting RSRP features

 **Ariel**
-rerun the model omitting RSRP
-and changed the second most important feature.
+return the model omitting RSRP and changed the second most important feature.

+### 26-11-2024

+handed over to   **BGU**
+- embedding for label RSRQ omitting the RSQP feature.
+- embedding for TTFB with 15, 25, 35 ,45 features.
 ## References